 The Assam School of Painting

 “The impulse to create the art of painting can be explained by the evolution of the worship of religious scripture.
-The cult of worship of scripture in the altar of each Satra enjoyed unprecedented impetus.
+The worship of scripture in the altar of each Satra enjoyed unprecedented impetus.
 The practice was also followed in the domestic chapel of each and every household in Assam.
 The reason behind the phenomenal growth of (painted) religious transcripts in innumerable number can alone be attributed to this practice.”

 The skilled and artistic penmanship of the scribes was so much on demand that one scribe usually specialized in the copying of one particular book instead of becoming a free-lancer in his profession.
 The skill of a painter was generally requisitioned to decorate the labors of penmanship.
 The scribe was sometimes a painter himself and, if not, a regular painter supplemented the work of the transcriber by sketches on spaces left vacant for that purpose.